-The mission of the American Guild of Organists is to enrich lives through organ and choral music.
+2. The vision of the American Guild of Organists is to engage, support, and uplift every organist.

-For ten years the chapter has presented a recital series including the best organ talent from around the world.
+For eleven years the chapter has presented a recital series including the best organ talent from around the world.
 To see who will be appearing in the next series, please click on the "Events" key to the left.
 Guest artists perform in Doc Rando Hall on the campus of UNLV on the organ built by the Beckerath Company of Hamburg, Germany installed in 2004.
 It is a world-class 3 manual, 53 rank, 38 stop tracker instrument.
-The Advent/Christmas recital is performed at Christ Church Episcopal on Maryland Parkway in Las Vegas on the 4 manual, 54 rank Schantz organ installed in 2009.

 We also warmly welcome any Patron donations which are our main source for funding our recitals.